team-project-2018/ci-robotic-software/README.md

 ## Prerequisites
 - You should have Ubuntu installed or at least simulated on a virtual machine for our system to work properly.
-- If you want to use Kubernetes you also need enough swap memory, because you are supposed to swap off the memory for Kubernetes to work.
+- If you want to use Kubernetes you also need enough RAM, because you are supposed to swap off the memory for Kubernetes to work.

 ## Done
 - Gitlab registry and gitlab-runner in Docker container